 It is perfectly acceptable to reuse tea leaves and bags.
 Some, like oolong, actually improve in flavour.
 By this reasoning I justify buying more expensive, fancy-flavoured teas and reusing them until practically biodegraded (all except for that plastic seal).
 Note: caffeine content will reduce each time.

 Are teabags cheating?

 Yes, but cheat away.
-For those of us who must use tea bags, we should however be sticking to teabags without any tags, strings or outer wrappings (which, ironically, all the fancy brands have).
+Although word on the guru strip is that those of us who must use tea bags should avoid tags, strings or outer wrappings, which can contaminate the flavour.
+Ironically, all the fancy brands have these.

 “Christopher Robin was home by this time, because it was in the afternoon, and he was so glad to see them that they stayed there until very nearly tea-time, and then they had a Very Nearly tea, which is one you forget about afterwards, and hurried on to Pooh Corner, so as to see Eeyore before it was too late to have a Proper Tea with Owl.” — A. A. Milne, The House at Pooh Corner

 Lid on or off?

 Teapot lid comes off for brewing to allow the leaves maximum oxidation.
 On for pouring.
 Only an idiot would get that wrong and end up with their hand in a freezer all night while their friends go out clubbing, with nothing to do but research pointless tea trivia.